Every dollar is a soldier/

 What happens if the performance freezes?

 If the performance freezes, refresh the page and it will load again.
 You then have the option to either rejoin the performance or to watch the livestream of the performance if you are worried about further connectivity issues.
 If you rejoin the performance, your avatar will automatically be generated near the performers so you do not need to worry about navigating to find the performance within the gallery.
 The livestream will allow you to watch the performance but you will not be able to control your movements or avatar reactions during the show.
-You can also ask for the livestream link via email@example.com
+You can ask for the livestream link via email@example.com or press H for help in the exhibition to access the link.

 What happens if the performance does not load?